What Is a Firewall?

 Many of the same companies that produce computers, routers, and Internet security programs offer firewalls, including Cisco, Dell, Norton, and NETGEAR.
 Along with those available for purchase, there are many free firewall programs you can download on your computer.

-Some Internet Service Providers, like CenturyLink®, also offer supplementary online security protection, so call 855-640-4510 to see what plan may be available to you.
+If you’re looking for high-speed Internet service or are not satisfied with your current provider, take a moment to checkout the Internet home service bundles available through CenturyLink.
 With proper security measures installed on your computer, you can feel safer browsing and shopping online, avoid risky websites, and have a better understanding of the traffic attempting to go in and out of your network.